-The cruise (speed) control system, when fitted, can be used by the driver to maintain a selected vehicle speed above 40 km/h (25 mph) without the driver having to use the accelerator.
+The cruise (speed) control system (where fitted) can be used by the driver to maintain a selected vehicle speed above 40 km/h (25 mph) without the driver having to use the accelerator.

-Switches on the steering wheel allow the driver manual control of the system.
-Brake and clutch operation also influences the cruise control system.
+Controls on the steering wheel allow the driver manual control of the system.
+Brake and clutch operations also influence the cruise control system.